nicoalba/python-web3-app/README.md

 # python-web3-app

-Work in progress: Vibe coding a Python web3 app that connects to the Ethereum Sepolia testnet using `web3.py` to query the ETH balance of a user-provided address via the CLI.
+Work in progress: Vibe coding a Python web3 app that:

+- Connects to the Ethereum Sepolia testnet using `web3.py` to query the ETH balance of a user-provided address via the CLI.
+- Connects to the Solana Devnet using `solana-py` to query the SOL balance of a user-provided address via the CLI.

 This project demonstrates basic Python programming, blockchain interaction, and API development/documentation with FastAPI.

 ## Context